 How it works

-The task listing will be sorted in reverse chronological order using the timestamp of the last update.
+The task listing will be filtered based on the number of hours or days selected with the slider, and sorted in reverse chronological order using the timestamp of the last update.
 In other words, the most recently updated tasks will appear at the top of the list.
-If 24 hours has passed since the task was last updated, it will be removed from the list.

 The eyeball icon